Last updated: April 11, 2023

 Eddie’s grandma introduced him to Micah 6:8, the first Bible verse he ever heard, when he was eight years old.
-Although, Eddie didn’t meet Jesus until he was 18, this verse touched his heart.
-He realized that helping others is something that we must always do.
+Although Eddie didn’t meet Jesus until he was 18, this verse touched his heart.
+He realized that helping others is something we must always do.
 Now, he has this verse tattooed on his arm in his grandma’s writing.

-“It doesn’t matter what justice means to me, but what it means to God,” Eddie said.
+“It doesn’t matter what justice means to me, but what it means to God,” Eddie says.
 “And what it means to God is his people being the light of the world.
 It’s you.
 It’s me.
 We are Plan A for doing justice in the world.”

 His new knowledge spurred him to action.
-He began volunteering for IJM, organizing social justice events at his church and raising awareness about IJM’s ministry in the community.
+He began volunteering for IJM, organizing social justice events at his church, and raising awareness about IJM’s ministry in the community.